 Styrofoam insulation is the highest quality insulation usually available in outdoor dog houses.
 This type of insulation wedges Styrofoam between two wooden or plastic panels.
 These dog houses can be quite expensive, but they are often very durable and well-constructed.
 If your pet likes to spend a lot of time outdoors, Styrofoam insulated dog houses are certainly worth the investment.

 Another thing to look into when shopping for your insulated dog house is a door.
-A door can help keep warm air inside and will also prevent rain or snow from getting into the house.
+A door can help keep warm air inside the dog house and will also prevent rain or snow from getting in.
 Some doors are removable when they are not needed.
 The one downside to doors is that some dogs may have a hard time getting used to going in and out.

 When choosing your dog house, always check to make sure there is adequate ventilation installed, especially when there is a door installed.
 Ventilation is essential for air circulation in the summer months, as well as the winter months.

-- 1. Pets Imperial Insulated Dog Kennel – Best Overall
+- 1. Pets Imperial Insulated Dog House – Best Overall

-- 3. ASL Solutions Insulated Dog Palace – Premium Choice
+- 3. ASL Insulated Dog House – Premium Choice

-- 4. SF Net Winter Outdoor Pet Kennel
+- 4. SF Net Winter Insulated Dog House

 - 7. ASL Solutions Insulated Dog House